top of page

 The noun 'electron' has its etymological origins in ancient Greek.
 It is derived from the Greek word 'ēlektron,' which referred to amber.
 In ancient times, it was observed that when amber was rubbed with a cloth, it would attract small objects like bits of straw or feathers.
 This phenomenon was described using the term 'ēlektron,' which meant 'amber' or 'fossilized resin.'
 The connection between this natural substance and the fundamental particle we now know as the electron lies in the study of electricity.
 In the 19th century, as scientists were investigating electricity and its properties, they identified negatively charged particles as 'electrons' due to their association with the phenomena observed in the attraction of objects to amber.
 The name 'electron' was retained as the term for the fundamental, negatively charged subatomic particle and has become a cornerstone concept in the field of physics and chemistry.

-Quiz: Find the meaning of the noun electron:
+Find the correct meaning of the noun electron:

 Try Again!